Council-of-Ricks-2017/Presentations/heap_sort.md

 -and then heapify

 ----
-good for queues
+-good for queues
-big O(n*logn) runtime
+-big O(n*logn) runtime
 	-best and worst case is same
 -better than quick sort because worst case quick sort is O(n^2)

 ---
-all parents greater than children (max heap)
+-all parents greater than children (max heap)

-array from top to bottom and left to right
+-array from top to bottom and left to right

-after create max heap - switch first and last value (creating a sorted array inside of same location)
+-after create max heap - switch first and last value (creating a sorted array inside of same location)

 ---
-build max heap() is O(n)
+-build max heap() is O(n)
-max-heapify function is O(logn)
+-max-heapify function is O(logn)
 	-every time bring value down tree you are dividing decisions by two (hence logn)

 -not a stable sort (does not retrieve same order each time)